mrchrisster/MiSTer_SAM/.MiSTer_SAM/SAM_Gamelists/readme.md

 ARCADE:
-The following games currently show the OSD when the core is loaded.
+The following games currently show the OSD when the core is loaded so they get blacklisted.
 This will hopefully improve in the future:
 ```Astro Flash (Japan)
 Fantasy Zone II - The Tears of Opa-Opa
 Hang On Jr